 One of the original uses of PRP therapy was to treat injuries of the joints and tendons, usually experienced by athletes.
 PRP therapy is also used to help rejuvenate the skin, as part of what’s sometimes called a “vampire facelift®.”

-Another use of PRP is to promote hair growth and to reverse hair loss.
+Another use of PRP is to promote hair growth and reverse hair loss.
 PRP therapy can be effective at slowing down hair loss caused by pattern baldness, stress, tight hairstyles, and nutritional deficiencies.
-It’s usually recommended for people who are in the early stages of hair loss, rather than for people who have large bald spots or large areas of thinning hair.
+It’s usually recommended for people who are in the early stages of hair loss rather than for people who have large bald spots or large areas of thinning hair.

 How Does PRP Work?

 PRP therapy uses your own blood to encourage the growth of new hair.
 Every strand on your head moves through three phases from the time it emerges until it falls out.
-The first phase is the anagen or active growth phase.
+The first phase is the anagen, or active growth phase.
 The anagen phase can last anywhere from a couple of years to seven years, depending on the person.

 After the anagen phase, hair moves into the transition phase, called catagen.
 Compared to anagen, catagen is short and lasts just under two weeks.
 The third stage is telogen or the resting phase.
 Telogen is the last phase before the hair is shed.
 It usually lasts a few months.

-It’s thought that the PRP injected into the scalp extend the length of the growing phase of hair.
+It’s thought that the PRP injected into the scalp extends the length of the growing phase of hair.
 When hair grows for a longer period, it has more of a chance to appear thick and full.

 Another way to describe how PRP therapy works for hair loss is to say that it “wakes up” sleeping hair follicles.
 Hair follicles that have become inactive as a result of a multitude of factors can be stimulated by the proteins and growth factors found in PRP.